-- 1. Eucalyptus macarthurii H.Deane & Maiden (family Myrtaceae) (Camden Woollybutt, Paddy's River Box) is described by Hill (2002) as a "Tree to 40 m high with bark persistent on trunk and larger branches, grey-brown, shortly fibrous, thick, smooth above, grey, shedding in short ribbons.
+- Eucalyptus macarthurii H.Deane & Maiden (family Myrtaceae) (Camden Woollybutt, Paddy's River Box) is described by Hill (2002) as a "Tree to 40 m high with bark persistent on trunk and larger branches, grey-brown, shortly fibrous, thick, smooth above, grey, shedding in short ribbons.
 Juvenile leaves opposite, ovate to broad-lanceolate, cordate, dull green.
 Adult leaves disjunct, narrow-lanceolate, 8-16 cm long, 0.8-1.5 cm wide, green, dull, concolorous.
 Umbellasters 7-flowered; peduncle narrowly flattened or angular, 2-9 mm long; pedicels terete, 1-2 mm long.
 Buds ovoid or fusiform, 3-5 mm long, 2-3 mm diam., scar present; calyptra hemispherical or conical, shorter than or as long as and as wide as hypanthium.
-Fruit hemispherical, conical or campanulate, 3-5 mm long, 3-6 mm diam.; disc raised; valves exserted.'
+Fruit hemispherical, conical or campanulate, 3-5 mm long, 3-6 mm diam.; disc raised; valves exserted."
 This species can be mistaken at some growth stages for E. aggregata, E. smithii or E. radiata when not in flower.
 The population of E. macarthurii in Kanangra Boyd National Park is not typical, having larger fruit up to 7 mm diameter and large juvenile leaves, but recognition of this population as a separate taxon is unlikely (Klaphake 2010; S. Douglas pers. comm.
 June 2013). - 2.
-Eucalyptus macarthurii is currently listed as a Vulnerable species in Part 1 of Schedule 2 of the Act and is endemic in New South Wales.
+Eucalyptus macarthurii is endemic to New South Wales.
 It predominately occurs in the Sydney Basin and South Eastern Highlands Bioregions (sensu Thackway & Cresswell 1995) and has a naturally disjunct distribution across the Southern-Central Tablelands from the Blue Mountains to near Goulburn (Brooker & Kleinig 1999).
-The two main occurrences of this species are in the Southern Highlands (Wingecarribee Plateau and environs extending south to the far north of the Southern Tablelands at Marulan), and the Boyd Plateau in the southern Blue Mountains region.
-These two populations are morphologically distinct (Klaphake 2010), and occur on different substrates.
+The two main occurrences of E. macarthurii are in the Southern Highlands (Wingecarribee Plateau and environs extending south to the far north of the Southern Tablelands at Marulan) and the Boyd Plateau in the southern Blue Mountains region.
+These two populations are morphologically distinct (Klaphake 2010) and occur on different substrates.
 In both locations this species is found on flats and near swamps and streams, growing at moderately high altitudes and favouring cold, wet locations (Black 1982).
-The Boyd Plateau is 1000-1200 m asl (Black 1982) whereas in the Southern Highlands this species can be found as low as 700 m asl (Benson & McDougall 1998). - 3.
-The extent of occurrence (EOO) for Eucalyptus macarthurii is approx. 2390 km2 based on records from the Atlas of Living Australia using a minimum convex polygon as recommended by IUCN (2011).
-This estimate excludes records collected at Abercrombie Caves Reserve, Tumut, Queanbeyan and Marulan which are thought to be from planted individuals rather than from natural populations or which are mis-identifications (S. Douglas, pers. comm.
-15 Oct 2012).
-The area of occupancy (AOO) is approx. 212 km2 using 2 x 2 km grid cells, the scale recommended for assessing area of occupancy by the IUCN (2011).
-Thus the distribution of E. macarthurii is considered to be highly restricted.
+The Boyd Plateau is 1000-1200 m asl (Black 1982) whereas in the Southern Highlands this species can be found as low as 700 m (Benson & McDougall 1998) or approximately 580 m asl (S. Douglas in litt.
+December 2013). - 3.
+The extent of occurrence (EOO) for Eucalyptus macarthurii is approximately 2390 km based on records from the Atlas of Living Australia using a minimum convex polygon as recommended by IUCN (2011).
+This estimate excludes records collected at Abercrombie Caves Reserve, Tumut, Queanbeyan and Marulan which are thought to be from planted individuals rather than from natural populations or which are mis-identifications (S. Douglas pers. comm.
+October 2012).
+The area of occupancy (AOO) is approximately 212 km based on 2 x 2 km grid cells, the scale recommended for assessing area of occupancy by the IUCN (2011).
+Thus, the distribution of E. macarthurii is considered to be highly restricted. - 4.
+Limited information on the number and size of Eucalyptus macarthurii populations is available.
+At least 1200 trees are thought to occur in the Kanangra-Boyd National Park with approx. 1100 trees distributed across the Southern Tablelands.
+The total population is likely to be less than 10,000 plants (S. Douglas in litt.
+2011).
+In the Southern Highlands, E. macarthurii often occurs as scattered paddock trees in grazed pastures where little opportunity for regeneration exists (NSW NPWS in litt.
+2004), or as small stands or small linear remnants along roads or drainage lines (S.